1. In infected people, the adult flukes produce eggs, which pass out of the body in stool (feces).

 5. The cercariae are released from the snail into the water.

 6. They form cysts on aquatic plants.
-People (or other mammals such as pigs) become infected if they eat plants that contain the cysts.
+People (or other mammals such as pigs) become infected if they drink contaminated water or eat plants that contain the cysts.

 7. In the small intestine, fluke larvae leave the cysts and attach to the wall of the small intestine.

 8. There, the larvae develop into adult flukes in about 3 months.